-As part of their medical fitness for duty assessment individuals with a diagnosis of personality disorder should be assessed by a psychiatrist.
-This assessment should include an evaluation of the individual's alertness, attention, concentration, insight, judgement, memory, mood and psychomotor function as well as adverse effects of medication.
-A written report, which is to include an opinion on the individual's fitness to work in a Safety Critical Position and any functional limitations and/or work restrictions should be submitted to the Railway's Chief Medical Officer.
+Medical fitness for duty assessment should include an evaluation of the individual's alertness, attention, concentration, insight, judgement, memory, mood and psychomotor function, as well as confirmation of continued adherence to treatment.
+The frequency of medical fitness for duty assessments will be at the discretion of the Railway's Chief Medical Officer.